What impact can a mobile app have on your business?

 Increase in average basket size and repeat sales

 In e-commerce, an app encourages repeat purchases.
-Users who have downloaded an app place more orders and spend more, as they benefit from an optimized interface and simplified purchasing processes.
+Users who have downloaded an app place more orders and spend more because they benefit from an optimized interface and simplified purchasing processes.

 Studies show that app users spend an average of 30% more than users who only visit a website.